bids-standard/bids-specification/DECISION-MAKING.md

 1. A PR is eligible to be merged if and only if these conditions are met:
    1. The last commit is at least 5 working days old to allow the community to evaluate it.
-   1. The PR features at least one [Review that Approves](https://help.github.com/articles/about-pull-request-reviews/#about-pull-request-reviews) the PR from a Contributor that is not an author of the PR.
-The review needs to be made after the last commit in the PR (equivalent to [Stale review dismissal](https://help.github.com/articles/enabling-required-reviews-for-pull-requests/) option on GitHub).
+   1. The PR features at least two [Reviews that Approve](https://help.github.com/articles/about-pull-request-reviews/#about-pull-request-reviews) the PR from Contributors of which neither is the author of the PR.
+The reviews need to be made after the last commit in the PR (equivalent to [Stale review dismissal](https://help.github.com/articles/enabling-required-reviews-for-pull-requests/) option on GitHub).
    1. Does not feature any [Reviews that Request changes](https://help.github.com/articles/about-required-reviews-for-pull-requests/).